openmobilityfoundation/curb-data-specification/metrics/README.md

 # Examples

-See a series of [CDS Metrics endpoint examples](examples.md) to use as templates.
+See the [CDS Metrics Examples](https://github.com/openmobilityfoundation/curb-data-specification/wiki/CDS-Metrics-Examples) wiki page for code examples of specific Metrics use cases, and ideas on how Metrics can be implemented.

 [Top][toc]